VincentGsell/GS.Bus/README.md

   - short previous docs :
     - Messages are "just" bytes buffer.
     - Sending is as simple as "myBus.Send(MyMessage, 'A nice topic');
       - This method is crafted to be fast.
       - There are mirror methods, such as Recv and SendAndRecv to facilitate rpc call.
     - There are a key function, to call from everywhere you want : BusProcessMessages([client1, client2, ...])
       - this method will delivers messages from the subscribe's client you choose, where you want.
       - This method allow, in fact, to choose in *which thread context* you will process the incoming messages
-	  - Bus dispatch message in only one backround thread.
+    - Bus dispatch message is done in backround thread.

   - here is an exemple app :

   this exemple show how to use the main feature of the bus : A subscription to a topic, and message send and delivery.